What is a hydraulic manifold?

 In any hydraulic system, there may be more than one hydraulic manifold.
 In the case of a typical backhoe tractor, there are typically two spool valves: one that controls the front-mounted bucket and the other that controls the rear-mounted backhoe attachment.
 The front manifold is usually made up of either a two-lever manifold or a single joystick-type controller.
 In either case, the truck is typically equipped with four actions: bucket raise, bucket lower, bucket roll back, and bucket roll forward.
 Moving a control in one direction completes one operation, such as raising the bucket, and moving the control in the other direction completes the opposite reaction, such as lowering the bucket.

-See also What is an acoustic sealant?
+See also What is the solar energy industry?

 Each manifold valve is made up of a cylinder, a spring, and a rubber diaphragm.
 As the valve is manipulated by the control lever, the cylinder is directed to one fluid path or another, each directing a particular action.
 The spring located inside the valve holds the valve in a neutral position and prevents fluid from entering or exiting the valve and manifold.
 Often there is an adjustment on the hydraulic manifold that increases or decreases the amount of hydraulic pressure going into the manifold, speeding up or slowing down the reaction to moving a control lever.